frankanj/llm-diagnostic-calibration/README.md

 ## Research question

-Are LLMs appropriately calibrated when acting as symptom checkers — i.e. does stated confidence actually predict correctness, and are they overconfident specifically on ambiguous/hard cases?
+Are LLMs appropriately calibrated when acting as symptom checkers?
+Does stated confidence actually predict correctness, and are they overconfident specifically on ambiguous/hard cases?

 ## Motivation

-*(1-2 sentences on why this matters — e.g. LLMs are increasingly used for informal symptom triage, and confidence that doesn't track correctness is a safety issue.)*
+LLM's are increasingly being used for informal diagnoses based on symptoms the user inputs, so if confidence doesn't track correctness than a safety issue occurs.

 ## Data